Battle of Uhud: Aftermath

 Muhammad and the Muslims buried the dead on the battlefield, returning home that evening.
 The Meccans retired for the evening at a place called Hamra al-Asad, a few miles away from Medina.
 The next morning, Muhammad sent out a small force to scout the Meccan army on their way home.
 According to Watt, this was because Muhammad realized that a show of force was required to speed the Meccans away from the Medinan territory.
 The Meccans, not wanting to be perceived as being chased away, remained nearby for a few days before leaving.
+An early Muslim historian, al-Waqidi, records Amr ibn al-As (a Meccan commander) as saying:

+When we renewed the attack against them, we smote a certain number of them, and they scattered in every direction, but later a party of them rallied.
+Quraysh then took counsel together and said, "The victory is ours, let us depart."
+For we had heard that Ibn Ubayy had retired with a third of the force, and some of the Aws and the Khazraj had stayed away from the battle, and we were not sure that they would not attack us.
+Moreover, we had a number of wounded, and all our horses had been wounded by the arrows.
+So they set off.
+We had not reached ar-Rawha until a number of them came against us and we continued on our way.

 Muslim reaction

 For the Muslims, the battle held a religious dimension as well as a military one.
 They had expected another victory like at Badr, which was considered a sign of God's favor upon them.
 At Uhud, however, they had barely held off the invaders and had lost a great many men.
 A verse of the Qur'an revealed soon after the battle cited the Muslims' disobedience and desire for loot as the cause for this setback:

-[152] Indeed, Allah fulfilled His promise to you when you ˹initially˺ swept them away by His Will, then your courage weakened and you disputed about the command and disobeyed after Allah had brought victory within your reach.
+Indeed, Allah fulfilled His promise to you when you ˹initially˺ swept them away by His Will, then your courage weakened and you disputed about the command and disobeyed after Allah had brought victory within your reach.
 Some of you were after worldly gain while others desired a heavenly reward.
 He denied you victory over them as a test, yet He has pardoned you.
 And Allah is Gracious to the believers.